jaimerodriguez/holodemo/README.md

 	2. Click **Import** in the Import Dialog to import all the assets.
 This should import assets to the Streaming Assets folder and the Editor/QCAR folder.

-1. Configure your Vuforia Key.
+1. Configure your Vuforia Key (Not needed with startup branch)
 	1. In the Vuforia menu, go to configuration.
 	2. In the App License Key, enter your license key obtained from Vuforia's license manager (https://developer.vuforia.com/targetmanager/licenseManager/licenseListing).

 The license is 'free' for testing/demo purposes, but it is restricted to 1000 recognitions per month, and a limited number of targets & VuMarks.

 1. Configure Vuforia default settings in property Inspector:
 	1. Max simultaneous tracked Images = 2
 	2. Max simultaneous tracked Objects = 2
 	3. Digital EyeWear - Type = Optical See-Through
 	4. Digital Eyewear See Through Config = HoloLens
 	5. Load YodaImages Database = Checked
 	6. Activate Database = Checked
 	7. Enable Video Background = Unchecked
 	8. Webcam -> Disable Vuforia Play Mode  = Checked
 	9. Overflow Geometry = Stencil (already the default)
 	10. Matte Shader = Clipping mask ( already the default)